 You usually have radiotherapy over 4 weeks.
 But in some hospitals, you may have it over 7 weeks.
 The total overall dose of radiation is higher when you have it over 7 weeks.
 When you have it over 4 weeks, the dose you get for each treatment session is higher.
-Both ways are effective, and the side effects are the same (see pages 45 to 50).
-You usually have radiotherapy over 4 weeks as it is shorter treatment.
+Both ways are effective, and the side effects are the same (see pages 63 to 68).

-Sometimes a type of radiotherapy called stereotactic ablative radiotherapy (or SABR) is given - see page opposite.
+Sometimes a type of radiotherapy called stereotactic ablative radiotherapy (or SABR) is given - see page 60.
 You have this over a much shorter time because it involves much higher doses of radiation